Teadar

 What does 2000 (1998) Aged Ye Sheng (Wild) Farmer’s Liu Bao Tea taste like?

-This dark from Guangxi, China offers a distinctive drinking experience.
 This aged Liu Bao offers a deep, comforting character, with prominent earthy and woody notes intertwined with hints of damp forest floor and a subtle, sweet undertone.
 The infusion is smooth and groun.
-It sits in the "Earthy" and "Woody" and "Mushroom" flavor families, so expect a cup that leans earthy and woody and mushroom.
+It leans earthy, woody and mushroom.

 How should I brew 2000 (1998) Aged Ye Sheng (Wild) Farmer’s Liu Bao Tea?